mbeddr/mps-platform-docs/src/doc/docs/aspects/editor.md

         - **Transformation menus**
             define UI actions that will be shown in various locations.
 The menu is defined as a list of sections.
             Each section contains a list of menu parts for a set of locations.
-            At runtime the menu parts and locations are used to generate the content of the completion menu.
+            At runtime, the menu parts and locations are used to generate the content of the completion menu.
             The contents of the completion menu are called menu items.
         - **Parameterized actions**
             allow to calculate a list of elements of a specific type to be shown in the completion menu.
-            They calculate all elements for the substitution menu and have an influence on the node creation.
+            They calculate all elements for the substitution menu and influence the node creation.
-            Moreover, they definesthe selection where the cursor should be placed.
+            Moreover, they define the selection where the cursor should be placed.

 !!! question "How do you find out where a substitute menu entry is coming from?"